pmary/data-structure-in-javascript/README.md

 At the end, you will be able to chose the right data structure for the problems you have to solve.

-# 1.7 Review of Basic JavaScript

-In this section, we will review the basis of this programming language.
-If you are new to JavaScript or need more information, don't hesitate to consult a resource such as the dedicated section on the  [Mozilla Developer Network](https://developer.mozilla.org/en/docs/Web/JavaScript).
-The goal is to familiarize yourself with the language and reinforce the central concepts.

 # 1.8 Setup your environment

 # 1.9 Getting Started with Data